Tracy McGrady: New York Knicks (2010)

-On February 18, 2010, McGrady was dealt to the New York Knicks as part of a three-team trade involving Houston, New York, and Sacramento.
+On February 18, 2010, McGrady was traded to the New York Knicks as part of a three-team trade involving Houston, New York, and Sacramento.
 Two days later, he made his team debut, scoring 26 points in an overtime loss against the Thunder.
 He would finish the season with averages of 9.4 points, 3.9 rebounds, and 3.7 assists in 26.1 minutes per game.
+McGrady only appeared in 24 games for the Knicks.

 Detroit Pistons (2010–2011)

+A free agent for the first time in ten years, McGrady met with and worked out for the Los Angeles Clippers and Chicago Bulls.
+Bulls second-year guard Derrick Rose publicly supported the idea of McGrady coming to Chicago.
+McGrady would end up signing a one-year contract with the Detroit Pistons.

-In 2010–11, McGrady signed with the Detroit Pistons and averaged 8 points per game.
-On January 14, 2011, McGrady scored a season high 22 points and recorded 5 assists in a 101-95 victory over the Raptors.
-Two weeks later, on January 28, McGrady scored 14 points, recorded 10 assists, grabbed 8 rebounds, and blocked 4 shots in an 88-87 loss to the Heat.
+On January 14, 2011, McGrady scored a season high 22 points and recorded 5 assists in a 101–95 victory over the Raptors.
+Two weeks later, on January 28, McGrady scored 14 points, recorded 10 assists, grabbed 8 rebounds, and blocked 4 shots in an 88–87 loss to the Heat.
+He averaged 8 points per game for the 2010–11 season.

 Atlanta Hawks (2011–2012)

-In 2011–12, McGrady signed with the Atlanta Hawks, averaging a career-low 5.3 points per game.
+Following the 2011 NBA lockout, McGrady signed a one-year deal with the Atlanta Hawks.
+In the lockout-shortened 66 game season, McGrady played 52 games, and for the first time in his career did not start any of them.

+On January 2, 2012, McGrady had a memorable performance against the then-undefeated "Big Three" Miami Heat (who went on to win the NBA Finals that year) with a 13-point fourth quarter to bring Atlanta back to win the game.
+Battling injuries through the year, he averaged a career-low 5.3 points per game.